-Ride back the way you came to your car.
-There’s a handy “8000 ft elevation” sign telling you you’re close to the 8500-ft summit.
+Ride back the way you came.
+The large lake you see in the distance as you ride from Summit Lake to King’s Creek is Almanor.
+As you near the 8500-ft summit, there’s a handy “8000 ft elevation” sign telling you you’re close (only after the snow is cleared).
 From the summit it’s a wonderful 7-mile curvy descent back to the Visitor Center (if the cars stay out of your way).
 Watch for gusty winds, especially around the sharp right-handers.

 Adding miles: There is no other riding in the Park.
 From Manzanita Lake you can ride north out of the Park and as far down the highway as you like.
 It’s a straight road on a very open, barren landscape with its own sort of beauty.
-At the southern end you have the Mill Creek Road ride.
-The Warner Valley Road ride is about 30 minutes down the road.
+Seven miles from the Visitor Center you have the Mill Creek Road ride.
+The Warner Valley Road ride is 25 miles down the road.

 Lots of people ride Lassen Park from Morgan Summit (not really a summit, but rather a saddle), where Lassen Peak Highway, the road through the Park, takes off from Highway 36/89.
 There’s a large snowpark parking lot there and bathrooms.
 This adds a 7-mile moderate, straight, boring climb to the beginning of the route, or 14 miles to the out and back.
 Some people start with our Mill Creek Road ride.
 This adds about 40 miles to the out and back (so most people who start with Mill Creek Rd. turn around at the summit.)